HeapSpace/heapcon/content/talks/escaping-developer-nightmares/_index.md

 ---
 title: "Escaping Developer Nightmares"
+description: "Have you ever worked on a legacy project, like lots of source code, but no unit tests?"
 ---

 Have you ever worked on a legacy project, like lots of source code, but no unit tests?
 Or no continuous delivery?
 Static code analysis completely missing, or even a simple code standard totally absent?